Preventing Burn Injuries

 Unplug all lights when leaving home for any length of time.

-Do not block an exit with Christmas decorations.
+Don't block an exit with Christmas decorations.